EtainClub/blurt/doc/witnesses.md

 **Declare that you're a Witness**

-Go back into the `cli_wallet` and unlock your wallet like:
+Use the command `cli_wallet` to go back into the wallet and then unlock it with:

 ```
 unlock yourpasswordhere
 ```

+Use the below code, but first replace the Blurt account name with your own; replace the blog URL with your own blog (Blurt, Hive, Medium, Steem etc) and the Brain public key with yours which you generated previously:

 ```
 update_witness "jacobgadikian" "https://whaleshares.io/@faddat" "BRAIN_KEY_PUBLIC_KEY_GOES_HERE" {"account_creation_fee":"3.000 BLURT","maximum_block_size":65536} true